OronNadiv/drnadiv.com/content/blog/whole-food-plant-based-nutrition--my-journey/index.md

   - dairy
 ---

 Always a tentative meat eater, I became a vegetarian during my junior year of college when I spent a semester in southern Mexico with the [School for International Training](https://www.sit.edu/).
 It just so happened that of the five other students in my program, four were vegetarian.
-Up until that semester, I didn’t even know that being vegetarian was something you could do.  **I was thrilled to learn that I could legitimately label my natural dietary tendencies, and stop apologizing for not liking meat.**
+Up until that semester, I hadn't met any vegetarians, and did not know that it is a healthy nutrition option.  **I was happy to learn that I could legitimately label my natural dietary tendencies, and stop apologizing for not liking meat.**

-During and after my semester in Mexico, I read a book by [John Robbins](https://www.johnrobbins.info/) called Diet for a New World.
+As I read more about vegetarian diets, I came across a book by [John Robbins](https://www.johnrobbins.info/) called Diet for a New World.
 (Not coincidentally, John Robbins is the only son of the founder of the Baskin-Robbins ice cream empire).
+In it, he discusses how the production of meat and dairy products negatively impacts the environment.
+In particular, I learned that:

 ![Diet for a New World](./61t8EVmIcHL._SX337_BO1,204,203,200_.jpg)